SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 \addindex fraxinus_virtual_bronchoscopy_widget
 ### Virtual bronchoscopy Fly Through {#description_vbflythrough}

 Here you move the camera through the airways to your target.
-In the box you can select which route to move the camera along, if you have chosen different names for your targets.
-The route objects are named with *rtt* and the target name.
-Those named with *_ext* indicate an extension from the center of the airways perpendicular out to the target.
-This line is the blue line which you can see when you approach the closest point to the target inside the airways.
+The blue line, which you can see when you approach the closest point to the target inside the airways, indicate an extension from the center of the airways perpendicular out to the target.

-To get the help lines, you must select the corresponding objects in the 3D scene by right clicking.
-Usually it is easier to go back to the *Pinpoint* step and set the target again.
-A tip is to slide the camera all the way to the target, so that you already are in the lower part of the lungs when you go back to the images in the *Pinpoint* step.
+If you want to go back to the *Pinpoint* step and set the target again, a tip is to slide the camera all the way to the target.
+In this way, you already are in the lower part of the lungs when you return to the images in the *Pinpoint* step.

-The *Tubes* view let you fly through an artificial, transparent tube model of the airways, created around a straight centerline.
+The *Tubes* view lets you fly through an artificial, transparent tube model of the airways, created around a straight centerline.
-The camera path, however is based on the real centerline.
+The camera path, however, is based on the real centerline.
 Therefore you might see that the camera goes outside the tubes at times, especially at the start of the trachea.
 The tubes are meant to give an additional overview of the layout of the airways.
 One should go back and forth between the views to get comfortable with the airways.